joouha/euporie/docs/pages/installation.rst

    :py:mod:`flatlatex` is a dependency of euporie, so will be installed by default

 .. note::
-   :py:mod:`ipython` and :command:`dvipng` are both equired to display rendered LaTeX as graphics
+   :py:mod:`ipython` and :command:`dvipng` are both required to display rendered LaTeX as graphics